veekooFIN/GigatronTTL/old/README.md

 Ascii julia (11 iterations) uses floating point and takes 1 min 55 sec to draw the screen.
 With latest compiler 1 min 35 sec.

-Ascii burning ship (11 iterations) uses floating point and takes x minutes to draw the screen.
+Ascii burning ship (11 iterations) uses floating point and takes 1 min 44 sec to draw the screen.
 With latest compiler 1 min 35 sec.

 ---------------------------------------------------------------------------------------------------------------
 Some tips in devenv101.txt